IanPTan/sudoku/README.md

-# sudoku-exercise
+# Sudoku Solver
-I had an old sudoku solver I made but I'd like to remake it a bit cleaner.
+I made a sudoku solver a few years back and it was really messy so I decided to try to make a better version now that is hopefully slightly more efficient but also cleaner.